Skip to main content

 • Understand what databases are and where SQL fits in

-• Explore core relational concepts through the University schema
+• Explore core relational concepts through the marketplace schema

 • Review the sample tables and relationships you will query throughout the course